-The building department has a central function within the Bavarian Department of State-owned Palaces, Gardens and Parks.
+The building department has a central function within the Bavarian Administration of Palaces, Gardens and Lakes.
 Its construction and preservation activities always overlap with the activities of the other departments.
-It is thus involved in all the general tasks and projects of the Palace Department and works closely with the property department(president's department), the museum department, the garden department and the conservation department.
+It is thus involved in all the general tasks and projects of the Bavarian Palace Administration and works closely with the property department(president's department), the museum department, the garden department and the conservation department.

 It is always a major challenge not only to preserve the historic substance and interiors of important palaces, residences and castles in their entirety in accordance with the principles of conservation but at the same time also to adapt them as far as possible to modern technical requirements, safety standards and the demands of the users.
 Many different construction, renovation, the infrastructure and safety aspects frequently have to be reconciled.
 Restoration tasks are also often extremely difficult and highly complex.